 What It Really Means: Open hands.
 "Two open hands, representing either openness or a hug."

 Apparently, all our sassiness was for naught.
 That's actually the direct opposite of what we'd imagined.
+This symbol also looks similar to the American Sign Language sign for "open."

 What We Think It Means: A person with their hands on the table, doing push-ups, or groveling.